 If you’re buying from a website, make sure the site you’re on uses a secure connection to transfer your payment details.
 Look for a padlock and green highlighting in your browser's address bar – click this for information about the company running the site.
 If it doesn’t match the site you’re on, don’t proceed with your purchase.

 Always check that an online business has a real world presence, with a street address and telephone number.
-And it’s a good idea to buy with a credit card, as most offer extra protection if anything goes wrong with your purchase.
+And it’s a good idea to make your purchases with a credit card, as most offer extra protection if anything goes wrong.

 Email and social media